domonik/RNAdist/docs/source/binding_site.rst

 .. note::

-    The binding sites were extracted from an publically available e-CLIP dataset and processed to find the most likely transcript variant they originated from using the tool `Peakhood <https://github.com/BackofenLab/Peakhood>`_.
+    The binding sites were extracted from an publically available e-CLIP dataset and processed to find the most likely transcript variant.
+They originated from using the tool `Peakhood <https://github.com/BackofenLab/Peakhood>`_.
     Also we shrank the binding site to mainly contain a learned interaction motif of PUM2 using `RNAProt <https://github.com/BackofenLab/RNAProt>`_.